|Sitemap||BSB Education||BSB lectures||BSB Mission||Patient Earth|

 Our once overgrazed and eroded property, just shy of 2,000 feet in altitude, is try to be restored to its original state of native grasses and mixed hardwoods.
 Smaller Texas 'Cedars" (mountain junipers) are hand cleared.
 Mulching the wood and spreading it on trails and bare ground to level ph-levels and coax native grasses to come up again from the caliche soil is the main task.

-A stroll along the "Madrone Trail" reveals more than 300 madrone saplings and trees, most thriving beneath or just adjacent to larger cedar trees.
+A stroll along the "Madrone Trail" reveals more than 300 madrone saplings and trees, most thriving beneath or just adjacent to larger TX cedar = juniper trees.

 “On our preserve, You never see a young madrone under anything but a juniper,” Peter Bonenberger, president of Bear Springs Blossom Nature Conservation, says resolutely.
 “I have been told that the cedar produces an ash-like fungus just under the soil that the madrone seed needs to germinate.
 Birds eat the madrone, sit in a juniper and expel the seeds in their droppings.”